Normalizing LiDAR Point Clouds with PDAL: Precision Workflows for Forest Canopy and Terrain Extraction

 Ground Classification & Parameter Tuning

-Ground filtering in dense, multi-layered forests frequently fails when default parameters are applied.
+Ground filtering in dense, multi-layered forests fails when default parameters are applied.
 The filters.smrf (Simple Morphological Filter) performs adequately on gentle, open slopes but struggles with steep ravines or dense shrub layers due to its fixed window morphology.
 For temperate and tropical canopies, filters.csf (Cloth Simulation Filter) is preferred due to its tunable cloth rigidity and slope tolerance.

-In areas exceeding 30° gradient, reduce Slope to 0.3 to prevent vegetation misclassification as ground.
-Conversely, increasing Rigidness to 3 (PDAL’s maximum) prevents the simulated cloth from penetrating canopy voids, which artificially inflates ground elevation and compresses normalized tree heights.
-Misconfigured CSF parameters are the primary cause of negative HAGL values in understory returns, a common artifact that breaks downstream biomass allometric equations.
-For rigorous validation protocols, consult the USGS 3D Elevation Program (3DEP) LiDAR Base Specification regarding ground classification accuracy thresholds.
+In areas exceeding 30° gradient, reduce threshold to 0.3 to prevent low vegetation from being classified as ground.
+Increasing rigidness to 3 prevents the simulated cloth from sagging into canopy voids, which artificially inflates ground elevation and compresses normalized tree heights.
+Misconfigured CSF parameters are the primary cause of negative HAGL values in understory returns — a common artifact that breaks downstream biomass allometric equations.

-Height Subtraction & DTM Interpolation
+Height Computation & DTM Interpolation

 {

-"type": "filters.grid",
+"type": "filters.range",

 "resolution": 1.0,